astramieri/oci-foundations/docs/tenancy_setup.md

 ## OCI Admin - Policies

+IAM recources do not have an aggregate resource type.
+You have to use them individually.

 	Allow group oci-admin-group to manage all-resources in tenancy

 	Allow group oci-admin-group to manage domains in tenancy